 Prior to the establishment of Yirendai Ltd., our online consumer finance marketplace business was carried out by various subsidiaries and variable interest entities of CreditEase as a business unit under CreditEase.
 We completed our carve-out from CreditEase in the first quarter of 2015.
-In 2013 and 2014, our principal sources of liquidity were advances from our parent company, CreditEase, representing operating costs and expenses paid or borne by the various entities affiliated with CreditEase on our behalf.
+In 2014, our principal sources of liquidity were advances from our parent company, CreditEase, representing operating costs and expenses paid or borne by the various entities affiliated with CreditEase on our behalf.
 We will not have such advances from CreditEase going forward.

-In 2015, our principal sources of liquidity have been cash generated from operating activities and proceeds from the issuance and sale of our shares.
-We generated positive cash flow from operating activities of US\$60.2 million in 2015.
+In 2015 and 2016, our principal sources of liquidity have been cash generated from operating activities and proceeds from the issuance and sale of our shares.
+We generated positive cash flow from operating activities of RMB861.3 million and RMB 2,113.4 million (US\$ 304.4 million) in 2015 and 2016, respectively.
 In December 2015, we completed our initial public offering in which we issued and sold an aggregate of 7,500,000 ADSs, representing 15,000,000 ordinary shares, resulting in net proceeds to us of approximately US\$64.9 million.
-Concurrently with our initial public offering, we sold 2,000,000 ordinary shares to Baidu Hong Kong via a private placement, resulting in net proceeds to us of approximately US\$9.0 million.
-As of December 31, 2015, we had cash and cash equivalents of approximately US\$130.6 million, as compared to cash and cash equivalents of approximately US\$0.2 million as of December 31, 2014.
+Concurrently with our initial public offering, we sold 2,000,000 ordinary shares to Baidu Hong Kong in a private placement, resulting in net proceeds to us of approximately US\$9.0 million.
+As of December 31, 2016, we had cash and cash equivalents of approximately RMB968.2 million (US\$139.4 million), as compared to cash and cash equivalents of approximately RMB846.1 million as of December 31, 2015.

-As of December 31, 2015, we had restricted cash of approximately US\$74.7 million, as compared to nil as of December 31, 2014.
-The restricted cash represented the amount of cash we set aside in the risk reserve fund that was launched on January 1, 2015.
-When we make payouts from the risk reserve fund upon occasions of default, such payouts will reduce the balance of our restricted cash.
-We monitor the balance of the risk reserve fund on a monthly basis, and adjust on a quarterly basis by putting an appropriate additional amount of cash into the risk reserve fund as needed to ensure we can sufficiently cover the expected payouts.
+As of December 31, 2016, we had restricted cash of approximately RMB1,218.3 million (US\$175.5 million), as compared to RMB484.0 million as of December 31, 2015.
+The restricted cash represented the amount of cash we set aside in the quality assurance program that was launched on January 1, 2015 and the cash held by the Consolidated ABFE.
+When we make payouts from the quality assurance program upon occasions of default, such payouts will reduce the balance of our restricted cash.
+We monitor the balance of the quality assurance program on a monthly basis, and adjust on a quarterly basis by putting an appropriate additional amount of cash into the quality assurance program as needed to ensure we can sufficiently cover the expected net payouts.
 We expect that our restricted cash balance will continue to increase in the near future.